markuryy/comfyui-spiritparticle/README.md

 1. Add the "Folder Image Selector" node to your workflow
 2. Set the folder path to your images
-3. Configure the selection mode and other parameters
-4. Set seed control method:
+3. Configure the seed control method:
-   - For sequential mode: Right-click on the seed input and set "control_after_generate" to "increment"
+   - Right-click on the seed input and set "control_after_generate" to "increment" for sequential access
-   - For random mode: Right-click on the seed input and set "control_after_generate" to "randomize"
+   - Right-click on the seed input and set "control_after_generate" to "randomize" for random access
-5. Connect the outputs to use in your workflow
+4. Connect the outputs to use in your workflow

 ## Text Files